-Above and below are Ixodes ricinus, the castor bean tick or sheep tick.
+Above and below is Ixodes ricinus, the castor bean tick or sheep tick.
 In the photograph below the bars are in mm.
 The tick above is either a male or a female that has not yet swollen with a blood meal.
 In the photograph below the top tick had just been taken off my dog where it had been sucking her blood, and the bottom tick is either male or had not yet started to suck.
 A female is just 1 - 2 mm long before feeding, but up to 10 mm long and 135 times her initial volume after a blood meal.

 This tick needs high humidity, and is commonly found on rough, undrained grazing land where there is a mat of decaying vegetation under which the ticks have the humidity they need to survive.

 his is one of the most common ticks in the UK, and will suck the blood of anything warm blooded, although there have been reports that it will even suck the blood of lizards.
 The mouthparts are a little like a harpoon with backward-curving teeth making it difficult to pull out once it has pierced the skin.
 Only the female has the hugely extendible skin enabling her to swell up with a large blood meal.
 As the tick bites it injects anticoagulants to keep the blood flowing, and painkillers, so that the host is unaware the tick is feeding on them.
 It also inject a substance which inhibits the host immune system.